CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{< notice note >}}
 This chapter will refer to "frames" for all internal QoS functionality, but the actions are independent of layer 2 frames or layer 3 packets, unless explicitly stated.
 {{< /notice >}}

 ## Overview
-traffic.conf is now qos_features.conf
-datapath.conf is now qos_infra.conf
- For Ingress/Egress descriptor buffers, no configuration knob to be provided for users.
-Refer to the Buffer Configuration section describing the “Descriptor Pool Configurations”

-    CL provides only ONE LOSSLESS PG configured per port and that is internal to CL implementation with PFC/LinkPause enabled on the port.

-    Split ports buffers allocation is same as non-split ports

-dynamic buffer pools by default.
-### Buffers

-### Queuing
+Cumulus Linux supports a number of different QoS features and standards including:
+- COS and DSCP marking and remarking
+- Shaping and policing
+- Egress traffic bandwidth weighting (802.1Qaz, Enhanced Transmission Selection)
+- Flow control with IEEE Pause Frames, Priority Flow Control and Explicit Congestion Notification
+- {{<link title="RDMA over Converged Ethernet - RoCE" text="Lossless and lossy RoCE ">}}

+QoS in Cumulus Linux is controlled by two configuration files:
+- `/etc/mlx/datapath/qos_features.conf` - Responsible for all standard QoS configuration including marking, shaping and flow control.
+- `/etc/mlx/datapath/qos_infra.conf` - Responsible for all platform specific configurations including buffer allocations and Alpha values.

 ## Classification
 When a frame or packet arrives on the switch it is mapped to an "internal COS" value.
 This value is never written to the frame or packet but is used to internally classify and prioritize traffic through the switch.

 By default 802.1p COS markings are trusted.
-Frames or packets without 802.1p markings will be set to `0`.
+Frames or packets without 802.1p markings will be set to internal COS `0`.

 You can define what values are trusted in `qos_features.conf` by editing the line
 `traffic.packet_priority_source_set`